 As any product developer knows, turning an idea from concept into reality can prove challenging.
 When that product is a digital app for mobile devices, the testing phase, in particular, is often among the most complex stages of development.
 This is due in no small part to the vast number of mobile device systems and configurations that exist in the public sphere; the combinations of physical hardware, memory configuration, operating system and version, screen size, CPU speed, and system settings are widely varied and hard to contemplate.
 Under most circumstances, a development shop must constantly keep a sizeable selection of mobile devices available in order to properly test how the app they’ve developed operates in each of these environments.

 There is one AWS tool that alleviates this time-consuming task: AWS Device Farm.
-ClearScale, an AWS Premier Consulting Partner, recently helped a Silicon Valley firm prove the value of this dynamic AWS feature and create a solution that exceeded their expectations.
+ClearScale, an AWS Premier Consulting Partner, recently helped a Silicon Valley firm prove the value of this dynamic consumer mobile app development solution and create an app that exceeded their expectations.

 The Problem: Aggregating Video Feeds